arunsrin/arunsrin.mkdocs/home/heroes/chomsky.md

 Conspiracy theorists are stupid.
-Dark, dystopian dreams of corporations and Military Industrial Complexes running the world are good material for books.
+Dark, dystopian dreams of corporations and Military Industrial Complexes running the world are good material for story books.
 But the world Chomsky opens your eyes to is in a way, worse.
 He lifts the veils on atrocities that have been happening over the past few decades, meticulously referenced with proof after bitter proof.